Township Business Ideas and Opportunities [UPDATED]

 Mokoena says Walk Fresh has also been invited to business events and local soccer tournaments, to exhibit their services.

 The well-known street clothing brand, Thesis Lifestyle’s founders added events to their brand in 2009.
-They host events like Thesis Social Jam Session where local, unsigned artists and comedians were given a platform to showcase their talent.
+They host events like Thesis Social Jam Session where local, unsigned artists and comedians are given a platform to showcase their talent.

 township business ideas in south africa